pornin/crrl/README.md

 In the future, at least the following features will be added:

-  - Double-odd curves do255e and do255s.
   - Schnorr signatures on Ristretto255, using the [FROST draft](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-frost-05).
-  - secp256k1 curve support (possibly with an explicit type for its base field, though `ModInt256` should work out-of-the-box).

 In general, about anything related to cryptography may show up here, if there is a use case for it.